nguyentkfsc0086/academic-website/content/authors/admin/_index.md

 ## About Me

 I’m studying the University of Massachusetts Lowell, majoring in Computer Science and Mathematics.
 I’m passionate about applying computer science to the fields of Biology and Healthcare.
-Currently, I’m working on an independent research project under the guidance of Professor Rachel Melamed in the Biology Department at the Kennedy College of Sciences.
+Currently, I’m working on an independent research project under the guidance of Professor Rachel Melamed in Computational Disese Biology Lab.